How to build a website like Airbnb

 Peer-to-peer describes Airbnb’s primary user groups.
 On peer-to-peer marketplaces, private individuals can act as sellers, buyers, or both.
 B2C (business-to-customer) or B2B marketplaces (business-to-business) can also be successful, but they might require slightly different functionality than a peer-to-peer platform.

-rental marketplace brings together people who have idle assets with people who want to rent those assets.
-A rental website needs different features than product-selling marketplaces like Amazon or eBay.
-The rented property can be some type of space or anything from swimming pools to music studios or cameras.
+A rental marketplace connects people with idle assets with those who want to rent those assets.
+A rental website needs different features from product-selling marketplaces like Amazon or eBay.
+The rented property can be some type of space, like swimming pools or music studios, or physical items like clothing or cameras.

 Examples of Airbnb-like marketplaces built with Sharetribe

-Now that we've laid out the foundational building blocks of Airbnb, I'm sharing three examples of marketplace with a similar logic that have been built on Sharetribe.
+Now that we’ve laid out the foundational building blocks of Airbnb, let’s go over three examples of marketplaces with a similar business model that have been built on Sharetribe:

 • Swimmy lets people rent private pools in France and Spain.